When a character has a very close and intimate relationship with their mentor

 ensues.
 This can be greatly helped by a Hands-On Approach

-Depending on the characters' respective age, this could be a popular pairing or a No Yay
+Depending on the characters' respective age, this could be a popular pairing, but it could just as easily be a No Yay

 Subtrope of Unequal Pairing

 - Nanoha and Subaru, thanks to the latter's squeeing and blushing over the former.

 - Neon Genesis Evangelion: Asuka has an insane crush on her first guardian Kaji.
 Then there's the interesting relationship between Shinji and his trainer/captain/guardian Misato... and implied relationship between Rei and her boss Gendo...
 On second thought, let's not get into this.